apache/linkis-website/docs/engine-usage/sqoop.md

 ```

-### 3.2 Submitting tasks through OnceEngineConn
+### 3.2 Submit tasks through `OnceEngineConn`

-The usage of OnceEngineConn is to call the createEngineConn interface of LinkisManager through LinkisManagerClient, and send the code to the created Sqoop engine, and then the Sqoop engine starts to execute.
-This method can be called by other systems, such as Exchange.
-The use of Client is also very simple, first create a new maven project, or introduce the following dependencies into your project
+The usage of `OnceEngineConn` is to call the `createEngineConn` interface of `LinkisManager` through `LinkisManagerClient`, and send the code to the created `Sqoop` engine, and then the `Sqoop` engine starts to execute, which can be performed by other systems.
+Calls such as `Exchangeis`.
+The usage of `Client` is also very simple, first create a `maven` project, or introduce the following dependencies into your project
 ```xml
 <dependency>
     <groupId>org.apache.linkis</groupId>